AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/01-assessment.md

 ## Coach Tips

 * The attendees should check the links given in Reference section about Limitations to figure out if the source database can be moved to Azure.
-Note - we only need to check the wth database that hosts the application data
+Note: we only need to check the wth database that hosts the application data

 * To connect to PostgreSQL, run this from Azure Cloud Shell or from your computer to connect using the psql command line tool.
-Alternatively, you can use a tool like Azure Data Studio or pgAdmin or DBeaver
+Alternatively, you can use a tool like Azure Data Studio, pgAdmin or DBeaver